roguedjack/Helmet/README.md

 Helmet
 ======

-A "Gauntlet" like... and an excuse to learn Haxe & Heaps.
+A one player "Gauntlet" like... and an excuse to learn Haxe & Heaps.